railsbridge-boston/docs-hardfork/sites/en/installfest/checklist.md

 1. Exit the Ruby interactive editor: type `exit`

-1. Check that your Git name is set: `git config --global user.name`

-1. Check that your Git email is set: `git config --global user.email`

 1. Disconnect from the virtual machine by typing `exit`

 1. Stop the virtual machine for the night:  type `vagrant halt`.